souhail-5/zeed/README.md

 # Zeed
 Zeed is a free and open source tool to eliminate changelog-related merge conflicts.
 Team collaboration and continuous integration will be easier.

 **How it works?** Use Zeed to add any entry to your changelog.
 Zeed will not modify your changelog file, but save your entries as a file within a staging area.
-When you are ready, you ask Zeed to unify all staged entries, and render them according to a template.
-Copy/Paste the rendering to your changelog file.
-Use Zeed to delete the staged entries and start over for another release.
+When you are ready, ask Zeed to unify all staged entries, and render them according to a template.
+Then, automatically (or not) copy/paste the rendering to your changelog file.
+Finally, use Zeed to delete the staged entries and start over for another release.

+**Why Zeed?** Changelog-related merge conflicts can be a significant source of frustration for developers, often discouraging them from maintaining a changelog altogether.
+Zeed's creation was inspired by these real-life experiences.
+Similar struggles have been faced even by large teams like GitLab, which [publicly shared their challenges](https://about.gitlab.com/blog/2018/07/03/solving-gitlabs-changelog-conflict-crisis/) with such issues.

 ## Getting Started
 These instructions will get you Zeed up and running on your local machine.